 You may want to purchase a Player's Handbook and a set (or two) of polyhedral dice.
 For expanded character options, get Xanathar's Guide to Everything and/or Tasha's Cauldron of Everything.
 Check out the Dice of Rolling set if you want to start with enough dice for a spell caster.

 Playing the game

 The Core Mechanic of the Game

 The DM gives leading information about something in the world, and the players describe how they wish to interact with the world in response.
 Then, the DM may request that a player roll a 20-sided die, or d20, to determine the level of success or failure of their actions, adding modifiers based on relevant numbers on their character sheet.
-If the resulting number meets or surpasses a target number (Difficulty Check, or DC), then the player's character succeeds in their action.
+If the resulting number meets or surpasses a target number (Difficulty Class, or DC), then the player's character succeeds in their action.